 Barracuda Lounge

-On the subject of drag, Barracuda Lounge in Hell’s Kitchen is renowned as being one – if not THE – best place to see an intimate drag show in NYC on any given night of the week.
-Having been open since the 1990’s, some have even argued the bar was part of the inspiration for Drag Race itself.
-Regardless, it is a popular celebrity hangout with which to rub shoulders with big names like Eartha Kitt, Charo and Jennifer Coolidge.
-Every Thursday the entertaining drag competition, Star Search, takes places to weed out the best in upcoming drag talent.
-Barracuda Lounge is also well-known for the promotional events for Broadway shows – once a spontaneous performance of Memory from Cats allegedly happened.
-The bar itself is small but has a cosy intimate feel that makes you feel you can truly lie back and enjoy the show.
-It is also inside an old bunker, so is the ideal retreat should you wish to enjoy drag during the event of nuclear war.
+On the subject of drag, Barracuda Lounge in Hell’s Kitchen is renowned as being one—if not the—best place to see an intimate drag show in NYC on any given night of the week.
+Having been open since the 1990s, some have even argued the bar was part of the inspiration for Drag Race itself.
+Regardless, it is a popular celebrity hangout where you might rub shoulders with big names like Eartha Kitt, Charo, and Jennifer Coolidge.
+Every Thursday, the entertaining drag competition Star Search takes place to weed out the best in upcoming drag talent.
+Barracuda Lounge is also well known for the promotional events for Broadway shows—once, a spontaneous performance of Memory from Cats allegedly happened.
+The bar itself is small but has a cozy, intimate feel that makes you feel like you can truly lie back and enjoy the show.
+It is also inside an old bunker, so it’s the ideal retreat should you wish to enjoy drag during the event of nuclear war.

 Flaming Saddles